stefs92/AlphaGomoku/Final.md

 [10] Li, Xiang, et al. "Understanding the disharmony between dropout and batch normalization by variance shift."
 Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
 2019. https://arxiv.org/pdf/1801.05134.pdf

--- Justifys why the performance of our model could be poor, due to dropouts being used before applying batch normalization.
+-- Justifies why the performance of our model could be poor, due to dropouts being used before applying batch normalization.

 [11] Dieleman, S., De Fauw, J., Kavukcuoglu, K. (2016).
 Exploiting Cyclic Symmetry in Convolutional Neural Networks, https://arxiv.org/pdf/1602.02660.pdf